top of page

 Service Description

-Join us to explore basic weaving techniques for basketry and other projects, including how to make cordage for twining.
+Join us for this Foundation workshop to explore basic weaving techniques for basketry and other projects, including how to process fibers and make cordage for twining.
 You will learn about both cultivated and wild, foraged fibers that can be used for a variety of weaving endeavors, historical uses of different materials and how to create with combined materials.
-This is a beginner's workshop in how to start looking for, processing and working with wild materials, including peeling willow bark, for various weaving techniques.
-You will make a small woven cattail mat (which is the basic technique for starting a basket), process yucca for the fibers and use rattlesnake master to make cordage and use for twining in your mat.
+This is a beginner's workshop in how to start looking for, processing and working with wild materials for various weaving techniques.
+You will make a small woven cattail mat (which is the basic technique for starting a basket), process yucca for the fibers, use rattlesnake master to make cordage and use for twining in your mat and if in the right season, learn how to peel bark.
 If you love it and would like to move on to a basket, you can take our beginning basketry workshop!
 Materials + snacks + drinks provided This workshop is for adults and hosted at the Wild Arts Learning Center in Springfield, MO.
 For locals: just out east Sunshine and around the bend from Turner's Station off J Hwy.
 The address and directions are emailed upon booking.
 BOOKING: If you don't see available dates within 30 days from the day you are looking, click "Book" and the next available class date will pop up.

 bottom of page